swkeep/keep-companion/README.md

 ## Features

--- xp and level system
+- xp and level system
--- food and health system
+- food and health system
--- auto naming & renaming system
+- auto naming & renaming system
--- random pet variation
+- random pet variation
--- command pet by menu
+- command pet by menu
--- pet shop
+- pet shop
--- pet animation
+- pet animation
--- ...
+- ...

-# WIP state:
+# WIP status:

 Note that project still not ready yet. but you can still test it and help me in development.

--- xp and level system ==> basic implementation
+- xp and level system ==> basic implementation
--- food and health system ==> not implemented
+- food and health system ==> not implemented
--- auto naming & renaming system ==> implemented
+- auto naming & renaming system ==> implemented
--- random pet variation ==> implemented
+- random pet variation ==> implemented
--- command pet by menu ==> implemented
+- command pet by menu ==> implemented
--- pet shop ==> implemented
+- pet shop ==> implemented
--- pet animation ==> not implemented
+- pet animation ==> not implemented
--- ...
+- ...

 ## Previews